ICR-Services/RSE-Group/README.md

 ---

-### Service Capabilities and Applications
+### Service Capabilities and Functions
 **Software development**: We help you turn research ideas into functional software tools, from conception to implementation and deployment.
+This can be full software development, adaption and enhancement of existing tools, or rapid prototyping.

+**Application Support**: We support the installation and use of scientific software across the ICR and on Alma, primarily R and python bnased tools distributed with github or docker but also boiinformtics command line tools.

 **Software consulting**: We offer guidance on best practices for software development, code review, and software architecture design.